-Genuine Leather recliners tend to be more expensive than any other types of recliners.
+Genuine Leather recliners tend to be more expensive than any other type of recliner.
 Faux leather is relatively affordable, but they are not as high quality and long-lasting as genuine leather ones.

-Unfortunately, there are not as many colours to choose from when it comes to leather recliners.
+Unfortunately, there are not as many colors to choose from when it comes to leather recliners.
 They only come in black, brown and sometimes white.
-While there are different shades of these colours, they will not provide the pop colour some rooms need.
+While there are different shades of these colors, they will not provide the pop color some rooms need.

 Also, We have a step by step guide on reupholster a recliner.

 Fabric recliners are common in many homes than leather recliners, and for a good reason.
 They come in different designs and colors and can be reupholstered if they wear out or no longer matches the rooms décor.

 Additionally, they are comfortable and can serve you for years on end as long as they are of good quality and well maintained.
 These recliners are perfect for families with kids and those on a budget and still want a recliner chair.